United States regulation of point source water pollution: NPDES Permit Program

-Since the NPDES permit program is a self-monitoring system where permitees are required to carry out detailed monitoring requirements, the EPA promotes "compliance assistance" as an enforcement technique, which "helps permittees come into, and remain, in compliance with their permit, rather than going immediately to enforcement actions."
-The EPA and state NPDES agencies have can perform periodic inspections and the EPA gives individual states the authority to enforce NPDES permits although the EPA has the right to carry out enforcement should a state not do so.
+The NPDES permit program is a self-monitoring system where permitees are required to carry out detailed monitoring requirements.
+EPA promotes "compliance assistance" as an enforcement technique, and has developed sector-specific assistance centers for various industries.

+EPA and authorized state agencies perform periodic inspections of some discharging facilities.
+The states are responsible for enforcing the permit requirements that they have issued.
+EPA has the right to carry out enforcement should a state not do so.
 Enforcement actions for violations include: injunctions, fines for typical violations, imprisonment for criminal violations, or supplemental environmental projects (SEP).
-Citizens may also bring suits against violators but they must first provide the EPA and state NPDES permit agency with the opportunity to take action.
+Citizens may also bring suits against violators, but they must first provide the EPA and the state agency with advance notice and give the agencies the opportunity to take action.

 Stormwater management permits

 To address the nationwide problem of stormwater pollution, Congress broadened the CWA definition of "point source" in 1987 to include industrial stormwater discharges and municipal separate storm sewer systems ("MS4").
 These facilities are required to obtain NPDES permits.
 This 1987 expansion was promulgated in two phases.
 The Phase I regulation, promulgated in 1990, required that all municipalities of 100,000 persons or more, industrial dischargers, and construction sites of 5 acres (20,000 m2) or more have NPDES permits for their stormwater discharges.
 Phase I permits were issued in much of the U.S. in 1991.
 The Phase II rule required that all municipalities, construction sites of 1 acre (4,000 m2) or more, and other large property owners (such as school districts) have NPDES permits for their stormwater discharges.
 EPA published the Phase II regulation in 1999.

 About 855 Phase I MS4s and 6,695 Phase II MS4s are regulated by the permit system, as of 2018.
 The MS4s serve over 80% of the US population and provide drainage for 4% of the land area.

 Most construction sites are covered by general permits.
 Other industrial sites that only discharge stormwater are typically covered by general permits.
 Industrial stormwater dischargers that are otherwise required to have individual permits (due to their process wastewater and/or cooling water discharges), typically have the stormwater management requirements added to their individual permits.

 In addition to implementing the NPDES requirements, many states and local governments have enacted their own stormwater management laws and ordinances, and some have published stormwater treatment design manuals.
 Some of these state and local requirements have expanded coverage beyond the federal requirements.
 For example, the State of Maryland requires erosion and sediment controls on construction sites of 5,000 sq ft (460 m2) or more.
 It is not uncommon for state agencies to revise their requirements and impose them upon counties and cities; daily fines ranging as high as $25,000 can be imposed for failure to modify their local stormwater permitting for construction sites, for instance.